reyesayala/wa_screenshot_compare/README.md

 Arguments:
 * currcsv - The CSV file with the current screenshots index.
 * archcsv - The CSV file with the archive screenshots index.
 * db - Input DB file with urls.
-Interchangeable with using --currcsv and --archcsv since only one type of input is allowed.
+DEPRECATED
 * out - The CSV file to write the urls and file names.
 * print - (optional) Include to print urls and file names to stdout, default doesn't print.